-After the crust has baked and cooled, it’s time to wrap the 10-inch spring-form pan with foil.
-The pan is then placed in a large roasting pan.
+After the crust has baked and cooled, it’s time to wrap the 12-inch spring-form pan with foil.
+This will help keep any water from seeping into the pan.
+The spring-form pan is then placed in a large roasting pan.

 While the pan is cooling, it it is time to start mixing together the cream cheese.
 This is also a good time to put on a kettle or pot of water that will be added to the roasting pan later.

 When you’re following the recipe directions (below) you’ll see that you are supposed to use cream cheese that is at room temperature.
 If you take the cream cheese out while you’re making the crust, it will have plenty of time to get to room temperature.